 Richard lives in suburban Boston and is passionate about exploring the outdoors, sailing, and crossfitting.
 He is a committed, practicing Catholic who shares that his Faith “informs everything he does”.

 Chris graduated from Duquesne University in 1986 with a BA in economics.
 He also earned the ChFC (Chartered Financial Consultant) designation from the American College in Bryn Mawr, Pennsylvania, in 1990.
 In 2005, Chris earned the AWMA (Accredited Wealth Management Advisor) designation through the College for Financial Planning in Denver, Colorado.
 Chris and Molly are the proud parents of Kate, Will, Jack, Hugh, and Emma.
-An athlete and lover of all sports throughout his life, Chris is a black belt in Brazilian jiu-jitsu, judo, taekwondo and hapkido.
+Chris is a black belt in Brazilian jiu-jitsu, judo, taekwondo and hapkido.
 The McMahons live in Mount Lebanon, Pennsylvania, and Stone Harbor, New Jersey.